kimasgill/Projects-and-Code-Snippets/README.md

 # Projects

 A repository of code snippets and projects I'm working on.
+These projects are exercises from tutorials.

 ### HTML Exercises
 HTML pages are written in code to be identical to the corresponding picture.
 I am provided a picture (png file) that I then code in HTML to be identical to the picture.